Bui Tuong Phong: Life

 He went to the University of Utah College of Engineering in September 1971 as a research assistant in Computer Science and he received his Ph.D. from the University of Utah in 1973.

-Phong knew that he was terminally ill with leukemia while he was a student.
 In 1975, after his tenure at the University of Utah, Phong joined Stanford University as a professor.

 Phong was married to Bùi Thị Ngọc Bích from Nha Trang, Vietnam, in 1969 in Paris, France.
 He and his wife had one daughter.

 According to Professor Ivan Sutherland and Phong's friends, Phong was intelligent, affable and modest.
-About improving the quality of synthesized images he wrote, "We do not expect to be able to display the object exactly as it would appear in reality, with texture, overcast shadows, etc. We hope only to display an image that approximates the real object closely enough to provide a certain degree of realism."
+About improving the quality of synthesized images he wrote: "We do not expect to be able to display the object exactly as it would appear in reality, with texture, overcast shadows, etc. We hope only to display an image that approximates the real object closely enough to provide a certain degree of realism."

-Two years after receiving his Ph.D., Phong died in 1975 of end-stage leukemia.
+Two years after receiving his Ph.D., Phong died in 1975 from complications related to squamous cell carcinoma.

 Work on computer graphics

 Phong was the inventor of the Phong reflection model and the Phong shading interpolation method, techniques widely used in computer graphics.
 He published the description of the algorithms in his 1973 PhD dissertation and a 1975 paper.

 He developed the first algorithm for simulating specular phenomena.
-When working on his doctorate, he was very focused on selecting a topic and completing his dissertation very fast.
+When working on his doctorate, he was very focused on selecting a topic and completing his dissertation very quickly.
 Professor David C. Evans very enthusiastically supported him in this project.
 Professor Ivan Sutherland worked with him for improving the previous Mach banding problems, and on using normals for shading.
 His fellow students also supported him very much, including James H. Clark, Franklin C. Crow, George Randall, Dennis Ting and John Riley.
 He finished his dissertation much faster than other students of the time did.

-Phong, Robert McDermott, Jim Clark and Raphael Rom had created the very first computer graphics generated picture that looked like its physical model: the Volkswagen Beetle.
+Phong, Robert McDermott, Jim Clark and Raphael Rom had created the very first computer graphics–generated picture that looked like its physical model: the Volkswagen Beetle.
 As a computer graphics icon, it still crops up in highly respected journals and animated features.